x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: Does Outlook for iOS and Android support certificate-based authentication?

-Yes, Outlook for iOS and Android supports certificate-based authentication for modern authentication-enabled accounts (Microsoft 365 or Office 365 accounts or [on-premises accounts leveraging hybrid modern authentication](../../../ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md)).
+Yes, Outlook for iOS and Android supports certificate-based authentication for modern authentication-enabled accounts (Microsoft 365 or Office 365 accounts or [on-premises accounts using hybrid modern authentication](../../../ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md)).
 For more information, see:

 - [Configuring Active Directory Federation Services (ADFS)](/archive/blogs/samueld/adfs-certauth-aad-o365)